dji-sdk/Payload-SDK-Doc/source/workflow/device-connection.md

 title: Device Connection
 date: 2020-01-17
 version: 2.0.0
-keywords: [development kit, Skyport, Skyport V2, Skyport, X-Port, load, adapter ring]
+keywords: [development kit, SkyPort, SkyPort V2, SkyPort, X-Port, load, adapter ring]
 ---
-> **NOTE:** This article is **machine-translated**.
+> **NOTE:** This article is **Machine-Translated**.
 If you have any questions about this article, please send an <a href="mailto:dev@dji.com">E-mail </a>to DJI, we will correct it in time.
 DJI appreciates your support and attention.

 Figure 1 display the process of connection, that connected Hardware Platform、Payload Development Board、Expansion board and DJI drone.
 > **NOTE:** Some hardware interfaces that **were not described in this document** are temporarily unavailable.